At ISoP, we have always been committed to protecting the members and PV colleagues’ privacy.

-The information provided using the Membership Application form will be held on our website database for up to 30 days for processing.
-A copy will also be sent via email to one of our team for administration purposes.
+The information provided using the Membership Application form will be held on our website database for up to 12 months for processing.

-Members can amend these details at anytime by selecting Change password and membership settings when logged in.
+Members can amend these details at anytime by selecting Change password and Update your Information when logged in.